Khachanov stuns Djokovic to win his 1st Paris Masters title

 Djokovic, a record four-time champion at the indoor event, looked out of energy after an epic three-hour semifinal win against Roger Federer on Saturday.

-After also being taken to three sets by Marin Cilic in Friday's quarterfinals, Djokovic's semifinal finished at around 8 p.m.
-He felt he was unable to recover sufficiently from that draining encounter.
+After also being taken to three sets by Marin Cilic in Friday's quarterfinals, Djokovic's semifinal finished at around 8 p.m. local time and he felt he was unable to recover sufficiently from that draining encounter.

 "I didn't unfortunately.
-But I don't want to talk about that," he said.
+But I don't want to talk about that," Djokovic said.
 "I want to talk about how well (Khachanov) played all week and absolutely deserved to win today."

-Asked again whether it was also a case of emotional and mental fatigue, after such an intense tussle with Federer, Djokovic repeated his praise for Khachanov.
+Asked again whether it was a case of emotional fatigue, after such an intense tussle with Federer, Djokovic repeated his praise for Khachanov.

 "Karen played really well and he deserved to win," Djokovic said.
 "All the credit to him."